isc-projects/kea/doc/guide/dhcp4-srv.rst

    Automatic reconnection to database backends is configured individually per backend.
 This allows you to tailor the recovery parameters to each backend you use.
-We do suggest that you enable it either for all backends or no backends so you have consistent behavior.
+We do suggest that you enable it either for all backends or none so you have consistent behavior.
 Losing connectivity to a backend for which reconnect is disabled will result in the server shutting itself down.
 This includes cases when the lease database backend and the hosts database